-A space heater is a device that can be used to heat small areas.
+A space heater is a device that can be used to heat small or large areas.
 These machines are generally not designed to be a primary source of heat (especially in colder areas), but rather to supplement an existing heating scheme.
+Furthermore, it is important to choose the ideal type of space heater for your large room.

 Space heaters usually use convection or radiant heat to warm the air around them.
 They are powered either by electricity or gas.
 Many heaters come with features like adjustable thermostats and timers to allow an area to be heated as efficiently as possible.